Wondering the best way to clean grout in your bathroom? Here are three common ways how to clean grout in bathrooms.

 In our current apartment, we are blessed to have large tiles and only in our bathroom showers.
 But, like most tiles and grout, it’s gotten yellow, dirty, and even moldy in a few spots.

 Even though we recently removed mold from our shower caulking, the grout was still an eyesore as well.
+(Check out my black mold in showers post if you have mold in the grout, walls, drains, ceilings, or shower curtains.)

 I searched around looking for some easy and effective ways to clean tile grout, and tried a few out in my own bathroom.